Subsidising Inclusive Insurance to Reduce Poverty: Introducing Microinsurance

-\item When $\kappa = 0$ the household has full microinsurance coverage, the microinsurance provider covers the total capital loss experienced by the household.
-On the other hand, when $\kappa = 1$, no coverage is provided by the insurer i.e., $X_{t}=X_{t}^{\scaleto{(\kappa)}{5pt}}$.
+\begin{remark} When $\kappa = 0$ the household has full microinsurance coverage, as the microinsurance provider covers the total capital loss experienced by the household.
+On the other hand, when $\kappa = 1$, no coverage is provided by the insurer, i.e. $X_{t}=X_{t}^{\scaleto{(\kappa)}{5pt}}$. \end{remark}

-\item We are interested in studying significant capital losses, since low-income individuals are commonly exposed to this type of shock.
-Hence, throughout the paper, the parameter $\alpha >0$ should be considered to reflect the desired loss behaviour.